Stencyl/stencylpedia/chapter-7/game-performance.md

-Part of game development is creating logic that not only works but is optimized for fast, smooth gameplay that meets or exceeds the 60 frames per second mark.
+Part of game development is creating logic that not only works, but is also optimized for fast, smooth gameplay that meets or exceeds the 60 frames per second mark.
 In Stencyl, there are many ways to improve your game's performance.
 Here are a few common suggestions.

 ## Contents